Seve Ballesteros: Personal life

-Brain tumour and death
+Death and legacy

 At Madrid-Barajas Airport on 6 October 2008, Ballesteros lost consciousness and was admitted to hospital.
 Six days later, he confirmed that he had been diagnosed with a malignant brain tumour.
 On 15 October, Spanish news agency EFE reported that he had undergone a 12-hour operation to resect the tumour, the first of four operations he would have.
 A hospital spokeswoman stated that surgeons had removed a sizable part of the tumour.
 On 23 October, it was confirmed publicly that the tumour was classified as a cancerous oligoastrocytoma, and after a rapid deterioration of his health, further surgery took place on 24 October to stabilize him and try to remove the remainder of the tumour.
 On 24 October, it was confirmed that the tumour had been removed after a 6½-hour operation.
 On 3 November, it was confirmed by the hospital that he was starting his rehabilitation in the intensive care unit, and was breathing steadily.
 On 18 November, he was moved out of the intensive care unit and changed wards at Madrid's La Paz Hospital to continue his rehabilitation.

 Ballesteros was discharged from hospital on 9 December 2008.
 He then returned home to northern Spain and underwent chemotherapy treatment as an outpatient.
 In January 2009, a message on his website said he had responded well to one course of chemotherapy.

 I am very motivated and working hard although I am aware that my recovery will be slow and therefore I need to be patient and have a lot of determination.

 For these reasons I am following strictly all the instructions that the doctors are giving me.

 Besides, the physiotherapists are doing a great job on me and I feel better every day.

 Ballesteros completed a second course of chemotherapy at Madrid's La Paz Hospital in February 2009.
 Speaking through his website he said, "The results of the check-up were really positive, better even than the first ones."
 He finished a third round of treatment in March 2009, and completed his fourth and final course of chemotherapy a month later.

 In June 2009, Ballesteros made his first public appearance after treatment for the brain tumour.
 He said it was a "miracle" to be alive and he thanked everyone who had been involved in his care and welfare.

 At his first public appearance, Ballesteros announced the launch of the "Seve Ballesteros Foundation".
 This foundation was set up to help those with cancer fight it.
 The foundation aims to research cancer, especially brain tumours, but it will also help financially challenged young golfers, so they might be as successful as he.

-On 6 May 2011, Ballesteros' family released a statement announcing that his neurological condition had "suffered a severe deterioration".
+On 6 May 2011, Ballesteros's family released a statement announcing that his neurological condition had "suffered a severe deterioration".
 He died within hours of the announcement in the early hours of 7 May 2011 at the age of 54; his older brother Baldomero confirmed the precise time of death at 2:10 am CEST.